kevinlondon/kevinlondon.github.io/_posts/2015-05-07-code-review-best-practices.md

 On mindset
 ----------

-As developers, we are responsible for making both working and maintable code.
+As developers, we are responsible for making both working and maintainable code.
-It can be easy to defer the second part and because of pressure to deliver working code.
+It can be easy to defer the second part because of pressure to deliver working code.
 Refactoring does not change functionality by design, so don't let suggested changes discourage you.
 Improving the maintainability of the code can be just as